Close

 sudo apt-get update

-4. Install OpenFOAM-dev which also installs paraviewopenfoam56 as a dependency if it is not already installed.
+4. Install OpenFOAM-dev which also installs paraview (or paraviewopenfoam510 on Ubuntu 20.04) as a dependency if it is not already installed.

 sudo apt-get -y install openfoam-dev